duckdotapk/ao3-enhancement-suite/README.md

 This extension is now available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ao3-enhancement-suite/bhmneclegcomgehhnoielpcmgjbamblj) and the [Firefox Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/ao3-enhancement-suite/).

 # Features
+## Enhanced Comment Box
+There are various features to enhance the commenting experience!

+### Autosaving Comments
+This feature autosaves comments to your browser's storage as you type to save you time and potential headaches from browser crashes or accidentally closing tabs.

+### Floating Comment Box
+This feature moves the comment box into a floating, resizable window that follows you as you scroll.
+This makes it easy to comment as you go on long works!

+*This feature must be enabled in the extension's settings before it can be used.*

+### Insert Selection
+This feature allows you to easily insert the text you have selected into the comment box.
+You can also choose the default formatting of the inserted text (bold, italics or none).

 ## Search Presets
 This feature allows you to easily save and reload search setting presets.
 If you ever have a really fine tuned search to find works you're looking for and want to save it, this is the feature for you!